 The 3rd edition of the reVolta will be held on 29 May in Sant Cugat del Vallès, repeating the venue that gave the reVolta its own entity in the second edition of the race, held in 2021.

-The objective of growing the race was reflected in the second edition, held on May 30, 2021, and which is a qualitative leap over the first edition.
-The second reVolta has already presented an own date and route of 97 km, with start and finish in Sant Cugat and two mountain difficulties to overcome: the Alt de la Capçuda (third categorie) and the Alt de la Creu d'Aragall (First categorie).
+The second reVolta already presented its own date and route of 97 km, with a start and finish at Avinguda Pla de Vinyet inSant Cugat and two mountainous difficulties to overcome: the Alt de la Capçuda (third category, km 52,1) and the Alt de la Creu d'Aragall (first category, km 67,6).

 It was on the climb to La Creu d’Aragall where the selection of the riders who would fight for the victory was made.
-Already, in the final meters, Aalerud proved to be the fastest, crossing the finish line just ahead of Heine, who had to settle for second place, but won the mountain prize and the special sprints.
+Already in the final meters, Aalerud proved to be the fastest, crossing the finish line just ahead of Heine, who had to settle for second place, but won the mountain prize and the special sprints.
 Baidak completed third place on the podium with first place in the under-23 ranking.

-The high level of the race was credited with the presence of teams such as Movistar, included in the highest category of women's cycling (UCI WorldTeam).
+The high level of the race was credited with the presence of teams such as Movistar Team, included in the highest category of women's cycling (UCI WorldTeam).
 The representatives of the second category –the UCI Contiental Teams– was wide, starting with Massi-Tactic.
-The foreign teams was in charge of the French Le Boulou and the Macogep Tornatech, located in Canada, but with French roots.
+The foreign teams was in charge of the French Le Boulou and Macogep Tornatech, located in Canada, but with French roots.

 Katrine Aalerud replaced in the former list the American Lauren Stephens (Cylance Procycling) in the reVolta, who won the inaugural edition of the event (March 25, 2018).
 The Catalan rider Lorena Llamas and Sofía Rodríguez completed the podium of that first edition.